 Tim regularly acts in regulatory criminal matters, often in cases having some connection with the transport sector – especially health and safety prosecutions, and motor crime (causing death by dangerous and careless driving and manslaughter), but also in relation to environmental and white collar fraud prosecutions.

 Recent regulatory criminal successes include successfully defending two company managers in a 4 month trial which was the largest prosecution ever brought by the enforcement arm of the Department of Transport (VOSA / DVSA) (R v Collins, Gosling, Edwards, Laurie & Lawson, 2015) on charges of defrauding the regulator, and the successful defence of transport company directors on manslaughter charges arising from a death caused by driver tiredness alleged to arise out of abuse of drivers’ hours and working conditions.

 He is currently instructed in a number of cases of causing death by dangerous or careless driving, particularly arising out of the commercial haulage sector.
 Tim also has a substantial inquest practice, regularly appearing for companies, directors, families and medical professionals at inquests, especially arising from deaths at work / health & safety failings, road accidents, and deaths in hospital and in custody.

 Areas of Law

 - Disciplinary & Regulatory

 - Public Law

 “Very bright, exceedingly nice and very good in court.”
-Professional Discipline and Regulatory Law, Legal 500 2016
+Professional Discipline, Legal 500 2016